Aaron-terg/poo_project/Projet/src_advanced/README.md

 ##The user interface

-There is four different splashscreen for the user to perform specific action independant of the game.
+There is four differents splashscreens for the user to perform specific action independant of the game.

 ####Main menu